Gower Community Band

 Not eligible for awards are transcriptions or “re-orchestrations” of existing works where original notes are simply reassigned to the instruments of the traditional wind band.

-Original source material can include traditional/folk music (for instruments or voice); existing band, orchestra, or choral works; classical, contemporary, and popular music; solo, chamber and symphonic music; and works of any style/genre, and music of other cultures.
+Original source material can include traditional/folk music for instruments or voice (Canadian and Newfoundland sources are especially welcome); existing band, orchestra, or choral works; classical, contemporary, and popular music; solo, chamber and symphonic music; and works of any style/genre, and music of other cultures.
 (Note: If the source music is under copyright, permission to distribute, publish, or record for sale must be obtained.
 Composers are advised to obtain guidelines on copyright material, available from Memorial University.)

 Examples of successful arrangements for concert band (levels 3-4) are suggested for student reference below.
-The 12 works in this list include arrangements of folk song material as well as sacred and gospel music, and also helpful information on publishers and audio links.
+The 12 works in this list include arrangements of folk song material as well as sacred and gospel music.
+Publisher information and links to recordings are also provided.

 EXAMPLES OF ARRANGING STYLE & GENRES IN LEVEL 3-4 BAND MUSIC